ChainSafe/game-docs-v2/docs/v2/2_installation.md

 :::info

-In this section, we will go through the steps necessary to install the ChainSafe Gaming SDK into the Unity3D game engine.
+In this section, we will go through the steps necessary to install the web3.unity SDK into the Unity3D game engine.

 :::